PieSoup/ICS4U-Game/README.md

 ### v1.0:
 Base physics system with movement and combat without much polish
 ## v1.1:
-- Added stone texture
+- Added stone texture - more polish to make the game look nicer
-- Added lava glow effect
+- Added lava glow effect - more polish / easier readability
-- Added animations for player
+- Added animations for player - easier readability for current state of player
-- Added dynamic colors for elements
+- Added dynamic colors for elements - more polish to look nicer
-- Added new Earth class
+- Added new Earth class - different physics of attack for new emergent gameplay
-- Added different sprites for each class
+- Added different sprites for each class - easier differentiation of chosen class
-- Added sound effects (fire_shoot, water_shoot, stone, mine)
+- Added sound effects (fire_shoot, water_shoot, stone, mine) - more feedback for player actions
-- Added player lobby screen
+- Added player lobby screen - essential for game loop (players no longer able to start playing without a second player)
-- Added end screen
+- Added end screen - esssential for game loop (determine who wins)
-- Added death animation
+- Added death animation - know instantly when the player dies
+- Added particle effects for mining - more polish to look nicer